ruchkakat/javascript-slider/README.md

-#slider-project
+## Slider Project

 A simple, responsive slider showcasing information about HTML, CSS, and JavaScript with smooth transitions and interactive buttons.

-🌟 Features
+# 🌟 Features

-Three slides with fun facts about web tech
+• Three slides with fun facts about web tech

-Big, chunky buttons that bounce when you hover
+• Big, chunky buttons that bounce when you hover

-Cute arrow navigation that wiggles on click
+• Cute arrow navigation that wiggles on click

-Fully responsive - looks great on phones, tablets, and desktops
+• Fully responsive - looks great on phones, tablets, and desktops

-Soft, cozy colors
+• Soft, cozy colors

-🛠️ Tech Stack
+# 🛠️ Tech Stack

 HTML5, CSS3, JavaScript, Font Awesome, Google Fonts (Nunito)

-🚀 Want to see it live?
+### 🚀 Want to see it live?
 Just open [the link](https://ruchkakat.github.io/javascript-slider/) and enjoy! 🎉